 IV.
-Definitions
+DEFINITIONS

 The following terms as used throughout the Student Code of Conduct are defined below.
-For definitions related to cases referred for formal adjudication under Title IX, refer to Appendix III.
+In the context of the Student Code of Conduct, the terms below are defined as follows listed below.
+For definitions related to cases referred for formal adjudication under Title IX, refer to Appendix II.